-We believe that we can bring valuable therapeutic options for patients, prescribers and payers to the hospital, acute care and other markets.
-We believe we can create value for our shareholders through the development, and potential approval and commercialization of our NMB and NMB reversal agents, TI-168 for treatment of the Hemophilia A, as well as our other pipeline product candidates we develop for the treatment of autoimmune disorders utilizing Treg-based therapies.
-In addition to our pipeline, we continue to evaluate acquisition and inlicensing opportunities, especially those that can contribute revenue and cash flow.
+We believe that we can bring valuable therapeutic options for patients suffering from certain orphan diseases and autoimmune disorders for which there are limited treatment options and significant unmet need, and prescribers and payers in these markets, as well as to the acute care and related markets.
+We believe we can create value for our shareholders through the development, and potential approval and commercialization of TI-168 for treatment of Hemophilia A with inhibitors, as well as our other pipeline product candidates we develop for the treatment of autoimmune disorders utilizing Treg-based therapies.
+In addition to our Treg pipeline, we continue to modestly progress the NMB and related assets, and will consider select acquisitions, especially those that could contribute revenue and cash flow.